Bahadurgarh: Roads

-The major highway that passes through the city is National Highway 9.
-The highway links Bahadurgarh to Delhi, Hisar, Rohtak and various other cities of Haryana.
+The major National Highways and Expressways that connect the city are National Highway 9, Urban Extension Road-II (Bahadurgarh Spur), Western Peripheral Expressway and Delhi–Amritsar–Katra Expressway.
+The highways link Bahadurgarh to Delhi, Amritsar, Hisar, Rohtak and various other cities of India.
 Multiple modes of public transport are available such as taxis, buses, e-rickshaws, and auto rickshaws.

 Delhi Metro

 Bahadurgarh is connected to the Green Line of the Delhi Metro since 24 June 2018.
 From Inderlok / Kirti Nagar to Brigadier Hoshiyar Singh metro station in Bahadurgarh, the total travel time on Delhi Metro is approximately 50 minutes.
 In September 2018, CM Manohar Lal Khattar renamed Bus Stand metro station and City Park metro station to Bahadurgarh City metro station and Brigadier Hoshiyar Singh metro station respectively.

 Census 2011

 As per provisional reports of Census India, the population of Bahadurgarh in 2011 is 170,426; of which males and females are 91,736 and 78,690 respectively.
 In the education section, total literates in Bahadurgarh city are 132,108 of which 75,714 are males while 56,394 are females.
 The average literacy rate of Bahadurgarh city is 88.04 percent of which male and female literacy was 94.27 and 80.87 percent.

 The sex ratio of Bahadurgarh city is 858 per 1000 males.
 The child sex ratio of girls is 784 per 1000 boys.

 Total children (0-6) in Bahadurgarh city are 20,374 as per figure from Census India report on 2011.
 There were 11,420 boys while 8,954 are girls.
 The child forms 11.95% of the total population of Bahadurgarh City.